gnperdue/VimConfiguration/README.md

 the toplevel VimConfig) `git add <submodule>` and `git commit` to point at the new chnageset.

+Actually, a better way to update appears to be to do `git checkout SHA1` for the commit you want to move to, then commit that from the top level.

 Later, we may freely `git checkout master`, then `git merge new_branch`, and `git push origin master`.
 Then, to clean up (if it was just a temp branch), use `git branch -D <branch name>` and `git push origin --delete <branchname>`.